SLYGM/Pixelot/docs/classes/GameObjectBase.md

 ▸ **getAllComponents**(): `string`[]

-Get all components linked to this entity
+Get the names of all components linked to this entity

 #### Returns